Some posts contain compensated links. Please read this disclaimer for more info.

-During summer, the Arena transforms into a spectacular concert venue.
-With a capacity of approx. 12,000 people, it can host concerts of even the biggest Croatian and International stars and as of late, several festivals.
+During summer, the Arena transforms into a spectacular concert venue, with a capacity of approx. Twelve thousand people can host concerts of even the biggest Croatian and International stars and, as of late, several festivals.
 A

-A concert in the Arena should definitely be added to your Croatia bucket list, seeing your favorite band perform here is s something you will remember for the rest of your life.
-The Arena has for the last 60 years hosted the Pula Film Festival during mid-July.
-During the Festival many screenings and workshops are organized all over Pula.
+A concert in the Arena should definitely be added to your Croatia bucket list; seeing your favorite band perform here is s something you will remember for the rest of your life.
+The Arena has, for the last 60 years, hosted the Pula Film Festival during mid-July.
+During the Festival, many screenings and workshops are organized all over Pula.
 However, the main and most spectacular venue is and always will be the Arena.
-Two films are screened in the Arena each night of the Festival, and at least one of them is a novelty of the Croatian cinematography, along with well-known international films.
+Two films are screened in the Arena each night of the Festival, and at least one of them is a novelty of Croatian cinematography and well-known international films.
 Subtitles in English have been added to all Croatian films – so it’s enjoyable for all.

 Don’t miss out on watching a film under the stars in this fabulous venue!